-Total Digital Media ARR, which we define as the sum of Creative ARR and Document Services ARR, grew to \$1.38 billion at the end of the second quarter of fiscal 2014, up from \$444 million at the end of the second quarter fiscal 2013, demonstrating the progress we have made with the transformation of our business to a more recurring, ratable and predictable revenue model.
+Total Digital Media ARR, which we define as the sum of Creative ARR and Document Services ARR, grew to \$2.09 billion at the end of the first quarter of fiscal 2015, up from \$1.88 billion at the end of fiscal 2014, demonstrating the progress we have made with the transformation of our business to a more recurring, ratable and predictable revenue model.
+Our reported ARR results in the first quarter of fiscal 2015 are based on currency rates set at the start of fiscal 2015 and held constant throughout the year.

 We are a market leader in the fast-growing category addressed by our Digital Marketing segment.
-Our Adobe Marketing Cloud includes six solutions addressing the expanding needs of marketers, the newest of which is Adobe Campaign-a cross-channel campaign management tool that we added to our portfolio with the acquisition of Neolane during the third quarter of fiscal 2013.
+Our Adobe Marketing Cloud now includes eight solutions which address the expanding needs of marketers, the newest of which are Adobe Primetime